kuco23/Dex-Price-Syncer/README.md

 but can be viewed as an on-chain trading strategy.

 > **Note**: The project ommits the MEV protections interfaced by Uniswap as they are not needed.
-> If the an attacker lowers liquidity to produce slippage, the price will be synced accordingly.
+> If an attacker lowers liquidity to produce slippage, the price will be synced accordingly.
 > Similarly if an attacker changes the price, it will be synced back to the correct one.
 > The above assumes that the used price oracle is reliable and cannot be manipulated.